Godiesc/firefox-gx/Extras/OneLine/README.md

 # How to apply.
 <ol>
   <li>Add the file <code>ogx_oneline.css</code> into the <code>chrome/components</code> folder.</li>
-  <li>Put some icons from the toolbar into the overflow menu to make enough space to the oneline theme, Thats all. 💙</li>
+  <li>delete "flex space" and put the icons from the toolbar (include the hiden download button) into the "overflow menu" to make  enough space to the oneline theme.</li>
+  <li>After you restart the browser you could move the buttons you like to the right side, next to the "overflow menu". that's all.</li>
+  <li></li>
 </ol>

 ## Preview